Self-Exclusion From Sports Betting In IA

-Iowa began offering full-service sports betting, with options for online and retail wagering.
+Iowa began offering full-service sports betting in late 2019, with options for online and retail wagering.

 Dozens of sportsbooks offer services in the state, each under the watchful eye of the Iowa Racing and Gaming Commission.

 As part of the legalization of sports betting, Iowa regulators added a self-exclusion program for players needing a break from services.
-Players need to learn more about this program and know how to cut off online and land-based play access.
+Players need to learn more about this program in order to know how to cut off online and land-based play access.

 Iowa offers several ways to self-exclude, including in-person and via mail.
 This voluntary program allows players to exclude from sports betting services to avoid a significant gambling problem.